 You can help reduce the weather’s impact on your bill by sealing air leaks that allow frigid air into your home and let the warm air out.
-Use caulk or weather stripping to seal leaks around windows and doors, and consider installing more energy-efficient windows and doors when remodeling.
+Use caulk or weather stripping to seal leaks around windows and doors and consider installing more energy-efficient windows and doors when remodeling.

 - Did you raise your thermostat setting?

 - Are there more people in your home?
 Did family come to visit for the holidays?